-Basis of Presentation - The accompanying condensed consolidated financial statements include the accounts of CannaVest Corp. and its wholly-owned subsidiaries US Hemp Oil, LLC, CannaVest Laboratories, LLC and Plus CBD, LLC (collectively, the "Company").
+Basis of Presentation - The accompanying unaudited condensed consolidated interim financial statements include the accounts of CannaVest Corp. and its wholly-owned subsidiaries US Hemp Oil, LLC, CannaVest Laboratories, LLC, Plus CBD, LLC and CannaVest Europe, GmbH (collectively, the "Company").
 All intercompany accounts and transactions have been eliminated in consolidation.
 The Company commenced commercial operations on January 29, 2013.